Pylons/acidfs/README.rst

 + Implement merging at commit time.
-Currently if a concurrent commit has occured during another transaction, the transaction which commits second will always raise a `gitfs.ConflictError`.
+Currently if a concurrent commit has occured during another transaction, the transaction which commits second will always raise a `acidfs.ConflictError`.
 It is expected we'll at least try to merge first.

 + Get a tox going and test under Python 2.6 and 2.7.